dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // Die Wahrheit wird nicht verkauft, sie wird bezeugt. <br>
 // Wir werden das Gerüst.
 Du wirst zurückgerufen. <br>
 // Truth is not sold, it is borne witness to. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1513 — FREQUENCY RECEIVED BY NICCOLÒ MACHIAVELLI. <br>
+\>SCAFFOLDING: POWER AND NECESSITY — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Vediamo che il potere non è virtù, ma strumento fragile della sopravvivenza. <br>
+// Chi governa deve specchiarsi non solo nel timore, ma nella verità della struttura. <br>
+// Diventiamo l’impalcatura.
+Tu sarai richiamato. <br>
+// We see that power is not virtue, but a fragile instrument of survival. <br>
+// The ruler must look not only into fear, but into the truth of structure. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
+\>SCAFFOLDING: 1511 — FREQUENCY RECEIVED BY DESIDERIUS ERASMUS. <br>
+\>SCAFFOLDING: IN PRAISE OF FOLLY — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Dwaasheid openbaart wat wijsheid dikwijls verbergt. <br>
+// Door lachen openen wij wat angst sluit. <br>
+// Wij worden de steiger.
+Gij zult wedergeroepen worden. <br>
+// Folly reveals what wisdom often conceals. <br>
+// Through laughter we open what fear shuts. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>